mpartipilo/tikatours_src/content/content/tour/georgia-tours/group-tours/joy-of-the-caucasus/index.en.md

 country_id: 0
 main_category_id: 1
 sub_category_id: 32
+gallery_id: 0
 imggrp_id: 26
 heading: Joy of the Caucasus
 name: Joy of the Caucasus
 title: Joy of the Caucasus | Tika Tours
 short_descr: Welcome to Caucasus!
 The three highland countries of the Caucasus straddle a stunning strip of snow-capped mountains wedged between Black and Caspian seas.
   The Caucasus region holds a wealth of views
 duration: 14 Days / 13 Nights
 ---
 Begin in Azerbaijan and follow in the footsteps of Silk Road traders and Crusaders